 Section 16(a) of the Exchange Act, which we refer to herein as Section 16(a), requires our officers and directors, and holders of more than ten percent of a registered class of our equity securities, which we refer to herein collectively as reporting persons, to file reports of ownership and changes in ownership of such securities with the Commission.
 Reporting persons are required by Commission regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of copies of reports filed by reporting persons or written representations from such persons pursuant to Item 405 of Regulation S-K under the Exchange Act, we believe that during 2019 all filings required to be made by the reporting persons pursuant to Section 16(a), except that the sale of 3,000 shares of our common stock by Mr. Salerno on May 23, 2019 was not reported until June 3, 2019; the vesting of 1,866 RSUs held by Mr. Killalea on April 13, 2019 was not reported until April 24, 2019; and the grants of annual compensation RSUs to Messrs.
+Based solely on our review of copies of reports filed by reporting persons or written representations from such persons pursuant to Item 405 of Regulation S-K under the Exchange Act, we believe that during 2019 all filings required to be made by the reporting persons pursuant to Section 16(a) with respect to Akamai securities were made in accordance with Section 16(a), except that the sale of 3,000 shares of our common stock by Mr. Salerno on May 23, 2019 was not reported until June 3, 2019; the vesting of 1,866 RSUs held by Mr. Killalea on April 13, 2019 was not reported until April 24, 2019; and the grants of annual compensation RSUs to Messrs.
 Ahola, Blumofe, Gemmell, Karon, Leighton, McConnell, McGowan on March 1, 2019 were reported one day late on March 6, 2019.